Workplace Drug Testing In New York

 However, it was jobs with “the potential to impact the health or safety of employees or the public” that caused concern for employees.
 This forced the state to take a stance on safety-sensitive roles.

 Understanding the Safety-Sensitive Exception in New York City Pre-Employment Drug Testing

 Because of the law’s lack of clarity, the New York Commission on Human Rights created a clarification.
 On June 16, 2020, it issued rules that established the Safety-Sensitive exception.
 A position qualifies for the exception if:

 - The employee regularly, or within one week of beginning employment, must work on an active construction site;

 - Such impairment would interfere with the employee’s ability to take adequate care in his duties.
 This would pose an immediate risk of death or serious physical harm to the employee or to other people;

 - The employee regularly works on or near power or gas utility lines;

-- The job involves work relating to fueling an aircraft, providing information regarding aircraft weight and balance, or maintaining or operating aircraft support equipment; or
+- This position involves work relating to fueling an aircraft, providing information regarding aircraft weight and balance, or maintaining or operating aircraft support equipment.

 The clarification of the law also added that testing positive for THC or marijuana would not indicate a lack of trustworthiness or lack of morals.